 Moreton Island is just 58km off the coast of Brisbane.
 It's known for four-wheel-drive adventures, whale watching and tobogganing down epic sand dunes.
 Moreton Island also has a great selection of snorkelling trails that lead to sunken shipwrecks, giant granite rocks, caves and countless fascinating marine animals.
 Perhaps the most magical experience is the chance to feed the wild dolphins of Moreton Island, which you can do if you stay at the Tangalooma Island Resort.

-Great Barrier Reef snorkelling
+Southern Great Barrier Reef

 For more exciting adventures in the sunshine State, see adventure and discovery in Queensland.